vikian050194/vikian050194.github.io/k8s/minikube.md

 Recently I took part in an intensive course "k8s for developers" made by slurm.io and it was awesome.
 Before it I had only passive knowledge in this area, only once tried to connect to pod via kubectl, but the general idea in first approximation was almost clear.
 After it I have quite a good understanding of what's going on and a lot of practice experience.
 That’s great!

 Right now I intend to dig a bit deeper and find a few more answers for questions related to k8s and minikube in particular.
+Some of them were in the intensive, but I need to repeat it for myself.

 ### k8s